 Why Your College Student Needs to Hire a Lawyer for their Drug Possession Case

-Unfortunately, a quick mistake in judgment or simply being in the wrong place at the wrong time can have a severe negative impact on your future.
-A criminal conviction can lead to you losing opportunities for jobs, graduate school, law school or medical school.
+Someone can have a severe negative impact on their future if they make a quick mistake in judgment or are in the wrong place at the wrong time.
+A criminal conviction can lead to you losing opportunities for jobs, graduate school, law school, or medical school.
 It can even lead to you being expelled or suspended from your college or university.
 If you are a student that has been arrested for a criminal offense or if you are the parent of a college student charged with a crime, your first order of business in such a situation should be to get legal representation.
 It is important to hire an attorney right away to learn about your legal options.

-If you have a criminal drug charge call our office to schedule a free consultation.
+If you have a criminal drug possession charge call our office to schedule a free consultation.
 Rosenthal Kalabus & Therrian is Collin County’s largest criminal defense firm.
 We are the only firm in Collin County with two partners board certified in criminal law by the Texas Board of Legal Specialization.
 Both partners are former state criminal prosecutors and head a firm of seven lawyers who have dedicated their practice to the defense of individuals charged with criminal offenses.